 Institutions must refer applicants who are suspected of having engaged in fraud or other criminal misconduct in connection with Title IV programs to the Department of Education's Office of Inspector General.
 The regulations require only that the institution refer the suspected case for investigation, not that it reach a firm conclusion about the propriety of the applicant's conduct.

-As stewards of Title IV funds, IIT is obligated to assure that processes are developed to protect against fraud by either applicants or staff.
+As stewards of Title IV funds, Illinois Tech is obligated to assure that processes are developed to protect against fraud by either applicants or staff.
 All financial aid staff are responsible for detecting and reporting fraud.
-If, in the financial counselor's judgment, the applicant and his/her family has provided a fraudulent application or documentation, it must be reported immediately to a supervisor.
+If, in the financial aid counselor's judgment, the applicant and their family has provided a fraudulent application or documentation, it must be reported immediately to a supervisor.

 The Office of Financial Aid must identify and resolve discrepancies in the information received from different sources with respect to a student's application for Title IV aid.
-Some of these areas include but are not limited to:
+Some of these areas include but are not limited to the following:

 - All student aid applications (e.g., federal, state, institutional, etc.)